escaroda/goya1746/README.md

 ## TODO

 - Add a connection pad for the buffered output between C3 and R4, and find a suitable location for it on the PCB.
 Add a connection pad after R17 to be able to short it to Ground during bypass.
 Update schematic.
+- Make configuration where all caps are the same type as in Diezel VH4 pedal since any difference could affect the tone.
 - Add + signs on a silkscreen layer for all connection pads to lower the risk of mistakes.
 - Position the voltage regulator so that it can be laid flat on the PCB.
 Add a ground plane underneath it for better heat distribution.
-- Add jumper to select mid-pot wiring between Marshall and Fender styles.
-- Substitute all ceramic caps in favor of polypropylene film ones?
 - Consider adapting the PCB layout to fit more popular enclosures, such as 1590BB.
 - Would it be possible to rewire everything so that pots connected directly to the PCB?
 Estimate PCB size, production costs and a headache of acquiring the correct pots.